ikidata/service_principal_management/README.md

 ## Installation

-To use this Python project, you need to have Python installed on your system.
-Simply clone this repository and import all classes from `module` into your Python project.
+It is recommended to clone the repository to the Databricks environment and run it there.
+However, it is also possible to run the project outside of Databricks.
+To use this Python project, ensure that Python is installed on your system.
+Simply clone the repository and import all classes from the module into your Python project.

 python
 pip install git+https://github.com/ikidata/service_principal_management

 ## Prerequisites
-* Databricks cluster DBR Version: 13.3 LTS
+* Databricks cluster DBR Version: 13.3 LTS or newer
 * Required python libraries can be found from requirements.txt file.
-* Requires working token (personal access token / Entra ID Token) which owner has workspace admin rights and manage permissions on Unity Catalog to be able to provide access rights to the Service Principal.
+* Requires working token (personal access token / Entra ID Token) which owner has workspace admin rights and Admin rights in Unity Catalog to be able to provide access rights to the Service Principal.
 * Granting access to main catalog which will be used for Ikidata's automated solution.
 * Key Vault where Webhook destination url will be stored.
 * Service Principal requires admin rights to the workspace or otherwise it can't monitor everything - it will be added to the "admins" user group automatically.